realdavidvega/kotlin-playground/kotlin/code/playground/README.md

 ## AI

-Exploring AI in Kotlin.
+Exploring AI in Kotlin, and libraries like `langchain` or `xef`

 ### Local Testing

-Exploring local AI testing in Kotlin:
+Exploring local AI testing in Kotlin.:
 1. GemmaSpec

 ## Trading

-Exploring algorithmic trading in Kotlin:
+Exploring algorithmic trading in Kotlin, and libraries like `roboquant`:
 1. SimBrokerTest

 ## Notebooks